foxbunny/duckweed/docs/guide/external-state.md

 function and nothing else.

-Even if you absolutely have to use something like `location.pathname`, try making that a default value of your function's paramater, and work with the parameter instead.
-This is a good compromise because it allows us to override it as needed (e.g., in tests.).
+Even if you absolutely have to use something like `location.pathname`, try making that a default value of your function's parameter, and work with the parameter instead.
+This is a good compromise because it allows us to override it as needed (e.g., in tests).

 [Documentation index](../main.md) | [Next topic](./middleware.md)